glassroom/heinsen_attention/README.md

 model = build_model()
 ```

-To replicate our results, train the model on 300B tokens from The Pile ([Gao et al, 2020](https://arxiv.org/abs/2101.00027)) using a conventional setup: AdamW optimizer with weight decay 1e-1 and betas (0.90, 0.95), one-cycle lr schedule with short warm-up, max lr 6e-4, min lr 6e-5 (e.g., you could use [this training script](https://github.com/karpathy/nanoGPT/blob/master/train.py) by Andrej Karpathy with minor modifications).
-For convenience, the model splits its parameters into groups with and without weight decay:
+To replicate our results, train the model on 300B tokens from The Pile ([Gao et al, 2020](https://arxiv.org/abs/2101.00027)) using a conventional setup: AdamW optimizer with weight decay 1e-1 and betas (0.90, 0.95), and one-cycle lr schedule with short warm-up, max lr 6e-4, min lr 6e-5 (e.g., you could use [this training script](https://github.com/karpathy/nanoGPT/blob/master/train.py) by Andrej Karpathy with minor modifications).
+For convenience, the model splits its parameters into groups with/without weight decay:

 ```python
 param_groups = model.get_param_groups(self, weight_decay=1e-1)